City of Denver, CO

 City of Dayton, OH

 Nan Whaley was sworn in as Mayor of Dayton in 2014.
+She was unopposed in her 2017 re-election.
 She previously served two terms on the Dayton City Commission, and became the youngest woman ever chosen for a commission seat in 2005.
 Dedicated to promoting manufacturing in Dayton, Mayor Whaley founded the Manufacturing Task Force, a regional effort to support a strong manufacturing workforce.
 She is also committed to making Dayton friendlier for pedestrians and cyclists.
 An Indiana native, Mayor Whaley attended the University of Dayton and has lived in the city ever since.

 City of Los Angeles, CA

-Los Angeles native Eric Garcetti was elected Mayor in 2013, following three terms on the Los Angeles City Council.
+Los Angeles native Eric Garcetti was elected Mayor in 2013 and re-elected in 2017.
+He previously served three terms on the Los Angeles City Council.
 He served as President of the City Council from 2006 until 2012.
 Prior to his political career, Mayor Garcetti taught classes on International Affairs and Diplomacy at the University of Southern California and Occidental College.
 Accomplishments from Mayor Garcetti's first term include raising the minimum wage, passing a bold transportation plan and developing initiatives to house the city's homeless population.

 City of West Sacramento, CA